Thursday, 31 October 2024

 What I am really, really curious to know today is: as of today, how many developers are out in the market ready to go?
 I think that is a very interesting point, because I do not believe there are that many developers out there ready to go to sale off the plan right at this point in time, because developers have had no faith in this government for the last decade.
 They are not jumping through hoops at the moment to try and develop.
 Even in the development industry the other week, when the government was talking about their policies, the developers were saying, ‘We need another 15 per cent to make this viable.’
 Now, people beat up on developers all the time – they are greedy, they are this, they are that.
 At the end of the day they have to make a dollar.
 If you do not make a dollar, you go broke.
 If they go broke, they are not going to develop.
 It is really that simple.

+I am not sure how many people are really going to get benefit from this from 21 October this year to 21 October next year.
+I really do not know how many people are going to benefit.
+Is it going to be 3000 people?
+Is it going to be 10,000 people?
 I am guessing it will be on the lower end.
 I really am.
 I would love to see the figures on developers that are ready to go today, because if they are not ready to go today, they are going to be years away, and this stamp duty concession will finish on 21 October 2025.
-If I own a block of land today and I have got to try get the plans done, I have got to get the renders done, I have got to get the engineering done, I got to go through the planning scheme, which is broken, and then I have got to get to market.
-How long do you think that will take?
+If I own a block of land today and I have got to try and get the plans done, I have got to get the renders done, I have got to get the engineering done, I have got to go through the planning scheme, which is broken, and then I have got to get to market, how long do you think that will take?
 It will not take 12 months; I will guarantee you that.
 It will take a lot longer than 12 months, and this is the problem.
 The only problem with this bill is that it stops on 21 October 2025.
 That is the problem.
 Extend it.
 If you want to make a difference to housing supply and you want to make a difference to people purchasing off the plan, extend this bill.
 Twelve months is not long enough.
 Not enough people will benefit from this.

 It was in place for good reason.
 It was in place to encourage people to purchase.
 When people purchase it stimulates the economy.
 It was in place so investors could build up for their retirement.
 Those investors were creating the rental market.
 Where are those investors now?
 They are moving out of this state.
 They are moving out of this state because of the amount of taxes that have been introduced by this government.
 Fifty-five taxes this government has introduced, and more than 50 per cent of those taxes are related to building or land.
 That is why people are leaving.
 The land tax alone is driving people out of this state, and they are going to South Australia, they are going to New South Wales and they are going to Queensland.
 Those states are getting the benefit of this government’s mismanagement.
 Those states are getting the benefit of this government not being able to manage money and raising taxes that much that it is driving investment out of the state.

-To be honest I support the bill.
+To be honest, I support the bill.
 It is great, but the whole housing policy from the government at the moment is a real big Hail Mary.
 It really is.
 They hope it is going to work.
 ‘We’re going to fix the planning schemes; communities will not have a say.’
 This is a real Hail Mary from this government, and I still do not think they have it right.
 I really do not, because the housing industry at the moment is in such a state of disrepair.

 I said this on my first day in Parliament in my inaugural speech: the problem with Melbourne’s big infrastructure build is it is driving labour and materials out of the domestic market, and that is driving up price.
 That is one of the reasons why housing now is unaffordable.
 It has been major project after major project after major project all at once, so it comes back to the old analogy of demand and supply.
 If there is very high demand for labour and for materials, prices will go up.
 This actually will not come back until the Big Build gets under control and the government actually finishes a project – I do not know when.
 But that labour force, we need that back in the domestic market, and we need materials back in the domestic market.

 The problem we have as well is we are now becoming an importer of materials.
 There is another cost escalation.
 We got rid of native timber that was bringing billions into this economy, and now we import that timber.
 We have not planned for plantation pine.
 We have not planned for that.
 We are 25 years behind on pine supply.
 Where does the pine come from now?
 Overseas.
 It costs more.
-Pine is up to nearly $6 a metre for a bit of 90 x 35 MGP10.
+Pine is up to nearly $6 a metre for a bit of 90 by 35 MGP10.
 I know no-one over that side knows what I am talking about at the moment, and that is okay.
-You have got to take my word that when pine is at $6 a metre for 90 x 35 MGP10 – it is more for 90 x 45 MGP12 – you know that housing costs are going to be unaffordable for the average person trying to get into their first home.
+You have got to take my word that when pine is at $6 a metre for 90 by 35 MGP10 – it is more for 90 by 45 MGP12 – you know that housing costs are going to be unaffordable for the average person trying to get into their first home.
 That is part of the problem.

+Yes, we support this bill, but the timeframe on this does not go far enough to stimulate housing growth and to simulate our economy.
 Housing was one of the biggest pushers of our economy in this state, and now we wonder why the state is in so much debt.
 We wonder why our interest bill is at $17.8 million a day, as the Shadow Minister for Finance pointed out today – the Premier could not point it out, but the shadow finance minister pointed it out.
 When we get housing back up and going again and when we get a good government in this state that knows what they are doing, our economy will recover.
 But it is not going to recover in a timeframe of 12 months.
 That is not long enough.
 As I said, I would love to see the figures on this in 12 months time.
 I would love to see the figures of how many Victorians got the opportunity to buy off the plan, because I doubt it will be any more than 3000 people.
 That is not enough to solve this housing crisis, that is not enough to stimulate this economy.
 And it is not good enough from this government, who scrapped this in 2017, did nothing for seven years and now come in thinking they are the white knight that is going to save Victoria.
 They are not.
 They stuffed the state, and this is not going to go far enough.
 We support the bill, but it does not go for long enough.

 Paul HAMER (Box Hill) (16:56): I would also like to make a short contribution on the Duties Amendment (More Homes) Bill 2024.
 It is a very important bill, one of a number of statements that the Premier and the Minister for Planning, who is at the table, made last week, which will contribute to more homes across the state.
 I will just reflect a little bit on some of the contributions that have been made throughout today both on this bill and on the previous bill, which related to homes.
 I was particularly interested in the member for Malvern’s contribution where he talked about the concentration of homes and how they are all suddenly going to be in Stonnington.
 I know the member for Brighton is here – he was talking about all the homes that are to be in Bayside.
 I was just looking at the increase in dwellings in the City of Whitehorse; the Box Hill electorate is entirely within the City of Whitehorse.
 Actually, more than double the number of dwellings were provided in the City of Whitehorse than were provided in the City of Bayside over that five-year period.
 Just 2000 additional dwellings were provided in the five years between 2016 and 2021 across the whole of the City of Bayside, compared with almost 6000 in the City of Whitehorse.